-Domestic Disease Surveillance Reports
+Domestic Disease Monitoring Reports

-Initial Domestic Disease Surveillance Report
+Initial Domestic Disease Monitoring Report

 The Swine Health Information Center (SHIC) has posted the first monthly domestic swine disease monitoring report.
 The report is the result of the veterinary diagnostic lab (VDL) data standardization project SHIC supported.
 Beginning with monitoring of PEDv, PDCoV, and PRRS, the model describes dynamics of disease detection by pathogen over time, specimen, age group, and geographical space.
 Additional diseases will be included as the program is refined.